laravel/socialite/readme.md

 ##### Stateless Authentication

-The `stateless` method can used to disable session state checking.
+The `stateless` method can be used to disable session state checking.
 This is useful when adding social authentication to an API.

 ```php
 return Socialite::driver('google')->stateless()->user();